Overview and Facts about Sexual Dysfunction

 Treatment and Care for Sexual Dysfunction

 Treatment options may vary depending on what condition is causing your sexual dysfunction.
 If your symptoms are caused by a physical problem like low hormone levels, your doctor may recommend medication.
-Other conditions may require surgery, physical therapy, or lifestyle changes.
-Your doctor may refer you to a urologist or gynecologist for further treatment.

 If your symptoms are caused by depression or trauma, your doctor may refer you to a psychiatrist or therapist.
 Mental health care can help resolve many psychiatric conditions and accompanying physical symptoms.